Sanchari-007/BMI-Calculator/README.md

-A simplpe minimalistic Body Mass Index Calculator using ReactJS, Tailwind CSS and Varcel app.
+A simple minimalistic Body Mass Index Calculator using ReactJS, Tailwind CSS and Varcel app.